Best Video Marketing KPIs to Track: A Complete Guide

 Why It’s Important:

-- Higher engagement can boost organic reach through social sharing.
+• Drives organic reach through sharing.

 4. Click-Through Rate (CTR)